DynamicTimzy/adegoke-github-self-hosted-runner-setup/README.md

 The runner is now active and will pick up jobs from your GitHub repository!

-## 📖 Detailed Setup Instructions
+##  Detailed Setup Instructions

 ### Understanding the Runner Configuration

-When you run `config.cmd`, you'll be prompted for:
+ run `config.cmd`, and was prompted for:

 1. **Runner Group**: Default is fine for most cases
 2. **Runner Name**: A unique name to identify this runner (e.g., `windows-pc-01`)